data-umbrella/event-transcripts/2020/16-hugo-james-dask.md

 Okay.

 **Hugo:**
 Exactly.
 So I will not launch Binder now - I will not get you to now...
-I've - I'm doing this locally... (highlights notebook location in `localhost` onscreen) and we see that I'm in notebook zero, and if you want to actually have a look at this notebook before launching Binder, it's in the (highlights notebook location in GitHub onscreen) *Notebooks Data Umbrella...* subdirectory  (clicks notebook location in GitHub onscreen) and it's (highlights notebook location in GitHub onscreen) notebook zero and we're going to hopefully make it through the overview then (highlights notebook location in GitHub onscreen) chatting about Dask - Dask *delayed* and - and (highlights notebook location onscreen) *dataframe* and (highlights notebook location onscreen) *machine learning*.
+I've - I'm doing this locally... (highlights notebook located in `localhost` onscreen) and we see that I'm in notebook zero, and if you want to actually have a look at this notebook before launching Binder, it's in the (highlights notebook location in GitHub onscreen) *Notebooks Data Umbrella...* subdirectory  (clicks notebook location in GitHub onscreen) and it's (highlights notebook location in GitHub onscreen) notebook zero and we're going to hopefully make it through the overview then (highlights notebook location in GitHub onscreen) chatting about Dask - Dask *delayed* and - and (highlights notebook location onscreen) *dataframe* and (highlights notebook location onscreen) *machine learning*.

 Great so we have...
 Hashim has said you could open in VS Code as well; you could - I mean, that would require all your local installs and that type of stuff as well but we're to introduce me and James; we work at Coiled where we build products for distributed computing infrastructure.
 As we'll see one of the big problems with like bursting to the cloud is all the like Kubernetes, AWS, Docker stuff, so we build a one-click host of deployments for Dask but for data science and machine learning in general.
-James maintains Dask along with Matt - Matt Rocklin who created Dask with a team - people who were working with Continuum, Anaconda at the time and James is a software engineer at Coiled and I run Data science evangelism, Marketing, work on a bunch of product stuff as well, wear a bunch of different hats occasionally; there are many ways to think about distributed compute and how to do it in Python.
-We're going to present um hey James, you're muted
+James maintains Dask along with Matt - Matt Rocklin who created Dask with a team - people who were working with Continuum, Anaconda at the time - and James is a software engineer at Coiled and I run Data science evangelism, Marketing, work on a bunch of product stuff as well, wear a bunch of different hats occasionally; there are many ways to think about distributed compute and how to do it in Python.
+We're going to present - hey James, you're muted -

 **James:**